kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 package called *janitor*.
 Follow the link, for more information, including the docs of this library: [pyjanitor documentation](https://pyjanitor-devs.github.io/pyjanitor/)

-From matplotlib, we need pyplot.
-Pyplot is the general tool for plotting and visualizing data in Python.
+From matplotlib, we import pyplot.
+Pyplot is a general tool for plotting and visualizing data in Python.
 The docs can be found here:
 [API Reference — Matplotlib 3.5.2 documentation](https://matplotlib.org/stable/api/index)

 Various parts of the `fastai` library are used throughout the following.
-One can find its docs, following this link: [fastai - Welcome to fastai](https://docs.fast.ai/)
+One can find its docs following this link: [fastai - Welcome to fastai](https://docs.fast.ai/)

 ```python